juanedflores/Creative_Coding_Guides/PICO-8/00_getting_started.md

 Before Graphical User Interfaces (GUIs) that rely on the use of a mouse to click graphic icons that resemble real-world objects to open and close windows, there was the command line interface (CLI).

-> According to a wikibook Operating System Design: "A [command line interface or CLI]{.underline} is a method of interacting with a computer by giving it lines of textual commands
+> According to a wikibook Operating System Design: "A [command line interface or CLI]{.underline} is a method of interacting with a computer by giving it lines of textual commands.

 **CLI**, **terminal**, **console**, and even **shell** are all terms that are often used interchangeably to indicate a text based system for navigating an operating system.
 It could get confusing, but they all refer to similar concepts.
+It won't hurt to take at the history of the terms to get an idea of how and why we use them.

 ---